top of page

 In her lectures and training sessions, Shivangi employs feminist consciousness-raising as a cornerstone of her pedagogy.
 This approach goes beyond traditional teaching methods by encouraging open dialogue and shared experiences.
 By creating a space for individuals to explore and reflect on their own perspectives, Shivangi fosters a deeper understanding of gender-based violence and its systemic roots.
 This consciousness-raising not only enhances awareness but also serves as a catalyst for collective action and advocacy.

-Central to Shivangi's caregiving model for frontline workers is the incorporation of a holistic approach inspired by fictive kinship, community building, and empowerment.
+Central to Shivangi's caregiving model is the incorporation of a holistic approach inspired by fictive kinship, community building, and empowerment.
 Drawing on the concept of fictive kin, which emphasizes supportive relationships beyond biological ties, Shivangi encourages a sense of communal responsibility among caregivers.
 This approach not only strengthens the support network for those on the frontline but also promotes a shared commitment to the well-being of survivors.

 Shivangi envisions an ideal service that integrates the best of both worlds—melding traditional Eastern values with a Western problem-solving approach.
 Her model embraces the Eastern ideals of interdependence, sisterhood, and support, recognizing the strength in communal bonds.
 Simultaneously, it incorporates a Western problem-solving approach that emphasizes action based on options discussed collaboratively with caregivers and leverages the availability of social service resources.